bencottier/ddpg-replica/notes.md

 Next

 - Run the current implementation on 10 different random seeds, 50 epochs, to get a reliable sense of the current performance and the issues that may be present.

+## 2019.05.27

+Running the current implementation on 10 different random seeds, 50 epochs